Winifred Duraisingam: 2014–2021: Captain of amateur team

+2021–present: Contracted player

 In April 2021, Duraisingam was one of 15 players to be awarded a contract by the Malaysian Cricket Association, the first time female cricketers for the Malaysian team had been granted contracts.
 "Here on, there will be no time to relax," she told the ICC.

 In November 2021, she was named as the captain of Malaysia's side for the 2021 ICC Women's T20 World Cup Asia Qualifier tournament in Dubai, United Arab Emirates.
 She led Malaysia to fourth place in the tournament, with wins against Kuwait and Bhutan.
 Her best batting performance was 44 in 40 balls against Kuwait.
 Her best bowling figures, 2/15, were against Hong Kong, and included a double-wicket maiden in the first over of Hong Kong's innings.

 Two months later, in January 2022, she was the home team's captain when Malaysia hosted the 2022 Commonwealth Games Cricket Qualifier in Kuala Lumpur.
 During that tournament, she top scored for Malaysia with 42* in 54 balls in the team's loss to Sri Lanka.
 More importantly, in Malaysia's final match of the tournament, against Kenya, on what has been described as "... one of the biggest days in the history of Malaysian cricket ...", she led the team to an upset victory, an outcome that made the front pages of newspaper sport sections in Malaysia.

+In September 2023, she was selected in Malaysia's 2023 Asian Games squad.

+FairBreak career

-In March 2022, Duraisingam was recruited to play in the privately-run 2022 FairBreak Invitational T20 in Dubai.
+In March 2022, Duraisingam was recruited by FairBreak Global to play in its privately-run 2022 FairBreak Invitational T20 in Dubai.
 She was allocated to the Tornadoes team.